Crawford30/payway_analytics_rest_api/README.md

 -> Make sure you have XAMPP or WAMP installed for Windows, MAMP for Mac, or LAMP for Linux.

 ## 3. Install Composer Dependencies
-Install Composer first.
--> Run composer install in the project directory via the command line.
+-> Run composer install in the project directory via the command line to install composer first.

 ## 4. Move Web Application to Root
 -> The "Web Application" folder should be placed in the root directory (inside .htdocs for XAMPP or WAMP).